Heinrich Brandler: Early years

-Heinrich Brandler was born July 3, 1881 to a social-democratic working-class family in Varnsdorf, Bohemia, then part of the Austro-Hungarian empire.
+Heinrich Brandler was born 3 July 1881, to a social-democratic working-class family in Varnsdorf, Bohemia, then part of the Austro-Hungarian empire.
 Heinrich's father, Joseph Brandler, was a bricklayer by trade, and he taught his son the craft from an early age.
 After completing his elementary education, Heinrich traveled Europe for several years as a journeyman tiler and bricklayer.

 Brandler was active in the German trade union movement from 1897.
 Early in his working career, Brandler was injured in a job-related accident which caused him to walk with a limp for the rest of his life.

 Rise to political power

 Brandler joined the Social Democratic Party of Germany (SPD) in 1901, while living in the city of Hamburg and taking an active part in the leadership of the construction workers' union there.
 In 1904 he moved to Bremen, where he remained through 1908 as an activist both in union and political affairs.
 Brandler associated with the left wing of the SPD and was sympathetic to the views of Karl Liebknecht, which often brought him into conflict with more cautious and temperate members of the party and union organizations.

-From there, Brandler moved to Zurich, Switzerland, remaining there from 1908 to 1914.
+From there, Brandler moved to Zürich, Switzerland, remaining there from 1908 to 1914.
 While in Switzerland, Brandler worked during the summer building season as a stonemason and further supplemented his income as a socialist lecturer and teacher.

 Brandler returned to Germany in 1914, just prior to the outbreak of World War I, settling in Chemnitz as secretary of the building workers' union.
 Brandler was militant in his opposition to the war, joining the International Group of Rosa Luxemburg and Karl Liebknecht — factional activity which ran him afoul of the SPD leadership and ultimately led to his expulsion from the SPD in 1915, along with Fritz Heckert.
 Brandler was named the delegate of the International Group to the first Zimmerwald Conference but was stopped by the police at the Swiss border and was unable to attend.

-On January 1, 1916, Brandler was a founding member of the Spartacist League, the formal organization springing from the already-existing International Group.
+On 1 January 1916, Brandler was a founding member of the Spartacist League, the formal organization springing from the already-existing International Group.

 In October 1918, Brandler was arrested for illegal political activities and was temporarily deported from Germany, owing to his Austrian citizenship.
 He subsequently obtained German nationality status through Gerhard Eisner's government in Bavaria, which allowed his return.
 Brandler was a founding member of the Communist Party of Germany (KPD) in December of that same year.
 He was elected to the party's National Committee at the organization's 2nd Congress, held in 1919.
 Brandler thus became one of the few members of the working class itself in the active leadership of the German Communist Party.